Here’s something we can both agree on…

 Some rules of thumb to keep in mind when putting together a contest is to follow the guidelines of whatever platform you are using, make it simple to enter and keep the prize relevant to your audience.

-Filling up your content calendar with fresh and engaging content does not need to be an overly time-consuming task.
+Filling up your social media calendar with fresh and engaging social media post ideas does not need to be an overly time-consuming task.

-The above list of ideas can be the start to creating a social media content bank that you can turn to anytime you are experiencing a creativity block and need some inspiration.
+The above list of ideas can be the start of creating a social media content bank that you can turn to anytime you are experiencing a creativity block and need some inspiration.

 Always make sure you are setting time aside every week to schedule your content for the following week and be sure respond to comments and messages in a timely manner.